skerker/biodock/README.md

 2. Usage
 ----

-⋅⋅⋅This Docker container (and git repo) is intended to provide a standardised environment for running bioinformatics pipelines, scripts and software.
+  This Docker container (and git repo) is intended to provide a standardised environment for running bioinformatics pipelines, scripts and software.

-⋅⋅⋅The container will launch bash by default, all software is in the path and scripts from the git repo are in /opt/SCRIPT_bin (also in path)
+  The container will launch bash by default, all software is in the path and scripts from the git repo are in /opt/SCRIPT_bin (also in path)

-⋅⋅⋅A few helpful commands for managing the container:
+  A few helpful commands for managing the container:

   + Once exited, you can re-enter the container using the exec command:

   `docker exec -it [CONTAINER ID] bash`

   + View all containers (both running and stopped) using:

   `docker ps -a`

   + Stop or remove all containers

   `docker stop $(docker ps -a)`
   `docker rm $(docker ps -a)`